2004 NBA Finals: Aftermath

-The Pistons made the Finals again in 2005, losing to the San Antonio Spurs in a heavily contested seven-game series.
-The 2004-05 Pistons won 54 games and defeated the Philadelphia 76ers (5 games), Indiana Pacers (6 games) and Miami Heat (7 games) on their way back to the finals.
-However the Spurs, who played a defensive style similar to the Pistons' would defeat the defending champions in a tough fought Game 7.
-The Pistons would continue their run of Eastern Conference superiority in the ensuing three years; losing in the Conference Finals each time.
-After a particularly painful loss to the eventual champion Boston Celtics in the 2007-08 season, management would finally break up the core of the team and enter a period of losing seasons.
+The Pistons won 54 games the following season, earning the second seed in the Eastern Conference.
+They returned to the NBA Finals, where they lost to the San Antonio Spurs in seven games.
+The Pistons would continue their run of Eastern Conference superiority in the ensuing three years; losing in the Conference finals each time.
+After a particularly painful loss to the eventual champion Boston Celtics in the 2007–08 season, management would finally break up the core of the team and enter a period of losing seasons.

 The Lakers' collapse became apparent in the days following the Finals.
-Head coach Phil Jackson abruptly resigned, Shaquille O'Neal was traded to the Miami Heat; Gary Payton was dealt to the Celtics, and Karl Malone was left unsigned, which subsequently resulted in Malone's retirement following the start of 2005–06 NBA season.
-The following 2004-05 NBA season was a tough one for the Lakers.
-Winning a mere 34 games and missing the playoffs for only the fifth time in the team's history, the Lakers' 2004-05 season was wholly forgettable.
+Head coach Phil Jackson abruptly resigned, Shaquille O'Neal was traded to the Miami Heat, where he eventually won a championship in 2006; Gary Payton was dealt to the Celtics, and Karl Malone was left unsigned, which subsequently resulted in Malone's retirement following the start of 2004–05 NBA season.
+The 2004–05 season was a tough one for the Lakers as they won just 34 games and missed the playoffs.
 Jackson returned to the Lakers in the following offseason; despite penning a book dubiously entitled: The Last Season: A Team in Search of Its Soul, in which he voiced disdain for Kobe Bryant; calling him 'uncoachable'.
-Jackson and Bryant would quickly bury the hatchet once the season began; the duo, in the ensuing years would appear in three more NBA Finals; claiming two victories during those appearances.
+Jackson and Bryant would quickly bury the hatchet once the season began; the duo, in the ensuing years would appear in three more NBA Finals in 2008, 2009, and 2010, winning the latter two.

+This was the third "Big Four" postseason series in five years involving teams from Detroit and Los Angeles, as the Detroit Red Wings and Los Angeles Kings of the National Hockey League previously faced off in the 2000 and 2001 Stanley Cup playoffs.
+The next postseason matchup involving both cities would not come until the 2023 NFC Wild Card Round between the Detroit Lions and the Los Angeles Rams of the National Football League.

+With the Detroit Shock previously defeating the Los Angeles Sparks to win the 2003 WNBA Finals, this marked the second time a city concurrently held the WNBA and NBA championships within a fiscal year, after the Sparks in 2001 and 2002 followed the Lakers' NBA title wins.
+It also marked the only occurrence in which the same two cities faced each other in both the WNBA and NBA Finals within the same period.